adamaveray/blight/docs/Themes.md

 - **posts**: An array containing posts for the current page

-For each of the different listing types, the page's `Collection` object itself will also be provided:
+For each of the different listing types, the page's `Collection` object itself will also be provided under the appropriate name:

 - Year archive pages: **year**
 - Tag pages: **tag**